-Map-Me ("Mapping Meanings") is an online Public Participation GIS (PPGIS) for the creation of online surveys for the collection of 'fuzzy' spatial data.
-Based upon a "spray and say" approach, Map-Me uses an 'airbrush' interface (the "Spraycan") to allow participant's to "spray-paint" on to a Google Map, in order to answer fuzzy spatial questions (e.g. "Where you think...?").
-Free-text comments are also collected alongside spray patterns in order to add context (e.g. "What makes you think...?"), providing a technology to take account of the vagueness of interviewees' responses.
+Map-Me ("Mapping Meanings") is an online Public Participation GIS (PPGIS) for the creation of online surveys for the collection of 'vague' spatial data.
+Based upon a "spray and say" approach, Map-Me uses an 'airbrush' interface (the "Spraycan") to allow participant's to "spray-paint" on to a Google Map, in order to answer vague spatial questions (e.g. "Where you think...?") without being required to artificially enforce precise boundaries onto their data.

 Click here to log in to the Map-Me Manager

 Map-Me is a software project developed by Jonny Huck, Stephen Carver and Alan E. Watson, product of the collaboration between three institutions of the UK and the USA: